EthanCai/programming-learning-notes/projects-part-3.md

 - [MariaDB](http://mariadb.org/)
 - [WebScaleSQL](http://webscalesql.org/)
 - [SQLlite](http://www.sqlite.org/index.html)

+## Geo Database

 - [Apache GEODE](http://geode.incubator.apache.org): Geode is an open source , distributed, in-memory database for scale-out applications.
+- [Gaffer](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer): Gaffer is a framework that makes it easy to store large-scale graphs in which the nodes and edges have statistics such as counts, histograms and sketches.
+These statistics summarise the properties of the nodes and edges over time windows, and they can be dynamically updated over time.

 ## Database Engine